Gkpd/gkpd/README.md

 A few fun facts about me:</br>
 👉 Awarded "Most likely to make up an award because she can't think of any fun facts" award </br>
 👉 You can usually find me reading, gaming or swimming</br>
-👉 I have a cat called Gatsby 🐈 and a dog called Loki 🐕</br>
 👉 I'm working on my Github skills, tell me your top tips!